 11.15.1.4 Sensing measurement session

-Sensing measurement session is an agreement between a sensing initiator and a sensing responder on operational parameters associated with sensing measurement exchanges of a given Measurement Session ID.
+A sensing measurement session is an agreement between a sensing initiator and a sensing responder on operational parameters associated with sensing measurement exchanges of a given Measurement Session ID.

 A sensing initiator shall transmit a Sensing Measurement Request frame to a sensing responder with which it intends to establish a sensing measurement session.
-A sensing initiator shall not attempt to establish sensing measurement sessions more than the value of the Max Number of Supported Sessions as Responder field(#1010, #2194) in the last Sensing Capabilities element received from the sensing responder(#1009, #1534, #1996, #2239).
+A sensing initiator shall not attempt to establish more sensing measurement sessions than the value of the Max Number of Supported Sessions as Responder field(#1010, #2194) in the last Sensing Capabilities element received from the sensing responder(#1009, #1534, #1996, #2239).

 NOTE—A sensing initiator does not attempt to initiate a sensing measurement setup with a STA if the latest Sensing Capabilities element received from that STA sets the Max number of Supported Setups subfield value to 0(#2190).